Grigory-Rylov/android-methods-profiler/README.md

 If you entered activity name then appliction will start after clicking `Start` button.
 If activity field is empty - you need to start application manually, or it can already be running.

 Sampling parameter: The lower the value, the more accurate the report will be, but the greater the load on the moblie phone CPU.
-For old device, like nexus 5X i prefer 1000 microseconds.
+For old device, like nexus 5X I prefer 1000 microseconds.

 ![Record new trace](assets/record_new_trace.png)